List of the deadliest tropical cyclones

 This is a list of the deadliest tropical cyclones, including all known storms that caused at least 1,000 direct deaths.
 There were at least 76 tropical cyclones in the 20th century with a death toll of 1,000 or more, including the deadliest tropical cyclone in recorded history.
 In November 1970, the Bhola cyclone struck what is now Bangladesh and killed at least 300,000 people.
-There have been 15 tropical cyclones in the 21st century so far with a death toll of at least 1,000, of which the deadliest was Cyclone Nargis, with at least 138,374 deaths when it struck Myanmar.
+There have been 16 tropical cyclones in the 21st century so far with a death toll of at least 1,000, of which the deadliest was Cyclone Nargis, with at least 138,374 deaths when it struck Myanmar.
 In recent years, the deadliest Atlantic hurricane was Hurricane Mitch of 1998, with at least 11,374 deaths attributed to it, while the deadliest Atlantic hurricane overall was the Great Hurricane of 1780, which resulted in at least 22,000 to 30,000 fatalities.
-The most recent tropical cyclone with at least 1,000 fatalities was Storm Daniel in 2023, which killed at least 5,951 people.
+The most recent tropical cyclone with at least 1,000 fatalities was Cyclone Senyar in 2025, which killed at least 1,501 people.